7 Alternative Career Paths for Architects

 As designers, architects have to communicate their ideas to professors at school, and later investors, clients, city officials and contractors.
 The communication skills can have a huge impact on how a specific project is perceived.
 This can become a great basis for a career in public relations and communications in architecture.
 This job requires establishing reliable and trusted relationships with press and media representatives, architects and many other players in the industry.

-What other jobs do you think architects would be good at?
+What other alternative career jobs do you think architects would be good at?

 Join our Newsletter